box/box-typescript-sdk-gen/docs/legalHoldPolicies.md

 ### Arguments

 - legalHoldPolicyId `string`
-  - The ID of the legal hold policy Example: "324432"
+  - The ID of the legal hold policy.
+Example: "324432"
 - optionalsInput `GetLegalHoldPolicyByIdOptionalsInput`
   -